 - make and model;

 - the main specifications;

 - a link to the datasheet and/or the user's manual (in the maker's website).

-If you really want to go over the top, and be kindly remembered forever by AIRLab users, you can complete the "class page" with a short introduction about the kind of hardware it is dedicated to.
+If you want to be kindly remembered forever by future AIRLab users, you can complete the "class page" with a short introduction about the kind of hardware it is dedicated to.
 It's also very good if you put here a description of the key points and the pitfalls in the choice and use of such hardware, so that your experience (and misfortunes) are not wasted.
 If you want an example of such an introduction, look at the Cameras, lenses and mirrors page (a less verbose version is good too!).